kekse1/v4/docs/modules/web/animate.md

 current style state, a new animation with already animated styles will start from the current style states, so everything is really flowing..

-And, of course, for more 'flowing' any animation will also start with the currently set style state, since anything else looks bad.
+And, of course, for more smoothness any animation will also start with the currently set style state, since anything else looks bad.
 AND if you cancel animations, the old state will be set again, which will persist above animation relays (so the stop and continue of an animation).
 This means, every animation relay will hold the old state, so if you